 In this study, we focus on higher-level linguistic features related to speech delivery (i.e., number of words or ideas), language use (i.e., vocabulary and grammar) and topic development (i.e., idea density, coherence, and content relevance) and their relation to communicative competence as compared to lower level features found in speech delivery (i.e., fluency, intonation, rhythm, and pronunciation).
 We focus on higher-level linguistic features because automated speech recognition (ASR) tools are currently unreliable, especially in less predictable contexts such as independent speech samples and for L2 learners in general (Xi, Higgins, Zechner, & Williamson, 2008).
-Instead of relying on ASR tools, we use human transcribers to transcribe a selection of speech samples.
+Instead of relying on ASR tools, we use human transcribers to transcribe a selection of speech samples and then use computational tools to automatically examine the linguistic features in the speech samples.
 Thus, like Zechner, Higgins, Xi, and Williamson (2009), we see our study as additive because it provides information about speaking proficiency that goes beyond speech delivery.
 Our assumption is that, over time, technological advances will afford accurate automated speech recognition allowing full automation of speech analysis on the multiple dimensions that underlie speaking proficiency.
 However, until that point arrives, we must depend on human transcription to accurately analyze most of the linguistic features of spoken text.